joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 {: .callout}

 ## Visualizing the data
 One of the first steps to exploring data is visualizing it to get an overall impression of the data.
-Start by loading the data into a **dataframe**.
+Start by loading the data into a **DataFrame**.
 Two of the leading languages for data analysis Python (using the [Pandas](http://pandas.pydata.org/) library) and R have similar data frame constructs and were likely part of the inspiration for Spark to adopt a similar construct.
-A **dataframe** organizes data into named columns and as such is a natural fit to load our CSV file into.
+A **DataFrame** organizes data into named columns and as such is a natural fit to load our CSV file into.
 The data within a Spark dataframe is divided across the memory of multiple nodes, tasks performed on the dataframes are done in a parallel by the processors on the various nodes.
 In this way Spark can scale to larger datasets by running on more compute nodes.

 The entry point for working with Spark's dataframes is the **SparkSession**.
 A SparkSession is used to set and get configuration options in your spark environment and is used to create dataframes in a variety of ways, such as reading from a file.